- Huw Hughes |

 The company said that its institutional shareholders had “voiced strong support” for the current strategy and management team, adding that none of them had indicated any support for Dunkerton’s return to the company.

 Dunkerton, who abruptly left the firm in March last year, has been public in his criticism of the way the company is being run since his departure.
-Earlier this month, Dunkerton blasted Superdry following a spate of profit warnings, calling its latest performance the “weakest” in the company’s 34-year history, and a “damning indictment" of its "misguided strategy.”
+Earlier this month, Dunkerton blasted Superdry following a spate of profit warnings, calling its latest performance the “weakest” in the company’s history, and a “damning indictment" of its "misguided strategy.”

 Last week, it was revealed that Superdry will be cutting over 100 jobs at its Cheltenham headquarters as part of its cost-cutting plan.
 Though the exact number is not yet clear, between 100 and 200 jobs are expected to be lost.